itsual/Bite-Sized-Learning-Python/README.md

 # Bite-Sized-Learning-Python
-This contains key mL topics in a condensed format to quickly revise the basics
+This contains key Python & ML topics in a condensed format to quickly revise the basics